tonethar/IGME-230-GDD-2017-Fall/weekly/Week-09-Notes.md

 # Week 9 Notes

 ## I. Topics covered this week
-The midterm exam is this week!
-But first, we will finish parts VII (Arrays) and IX (Web Storage) of the web app tutorial.
+We will cover parts VIII (Arrays) and IX (Web Storage) of the web app tutorial.
 The links to these pages are here:

 - https://github.com/tonethar/IGME-230-GDD-2017-Fall/blob/master/notes/web-apps-8.md
 - https://github.com/tonethar/IGME-230-GDD-2017-Fall/blob/master/notes/web-apps-9.md

 ## II.
 GIF Finder
-We will be going over the functionality and some code on the GIF Finder homework, which addresses Web services.
+We will be going over the functionality and some code on the [GIF Finder](../notes/HW-gif-finder.md) homework, which addresses Web services.
 We will discuss:

 - what a web service is.
 - how to connect to a web service, pass arguments to it, and download a response, and parse the results.
 - how to import the jQuery library, and utilize [`jQuery.ajax()`](http://api.jquery.com/jquery.ajax/)

 ## III.
 Chibi Matching
-The Chibi Matching homework touches on the following:
+The [Chibi Matching demo](../notes/HW-chibi-matching.md) touches on the following:

 - CSS sprite sheets
 - CSS *transitions* utlizing the `transition` property.